Board of Directors

 Executive Committee Member

-John Seely Brown is currently a visiting scholar at the University of Southern California and also the independent co-chairman of Deloitte’s Center for the Edge.
-He was chief scientist of Xerox Corporation until April 2002 and also director of the Xerox Palo Alto Research Center until June 2000, a position he held for twelve years.
-While head of PARC, Dr. Brown expanded the role of corporate research to include such topics as organizational learning, complex adaptive systems, microelectricalmechanical systems, and nanotechnology.
+John Seely Brown is a visiting scholar and advisor to the provost at the University of Southern California and the independent cochairman of Deloitte’s Center for the Edge.
+He was the chief scientist of Xerox Corporation until April 2002 and also the director of the Xerox Palo Alto Research Center (PARC) until June 2000—a position he held for twelve years.
+While head of PARC, Dr. Brown expanded the role of corporate research to include such topics as organizational learning, complex adaptive systems, micro-electro-mechanical systems, and nanotechnology.
 His personal research interests include digital culture and rich media, ubiquitous computing, institutional innovation, and organizational and individual learning.
-He has published over a hundred papers in scientific journals and is co-author of The Social Life of Information (with Paul Duguid, HBS Press, 2000), The Only Sustainable Edge (with John Hagel, HBS Press, 2005) ) and The Power of Pull with John Hagel and Lang Davison (Basic Book, 2010).
-Dr. Brown serves as a trustee of the MacArthur Foundation and on the boards of Amazon, Corning, and Varian Medical Systems.
+He has published over one hundred papers in scientific journals and is coauthor of The Social Life of Information, with Paul Duguid (HBS Press, 2000); The Only Sustainable Edge, with John Hagel (HBS Press, 2005); and The Power of Pull, with John Hagel (Basic Books, 2010).
+His current book, The New Culture of Learning, coauthored with professor Doug Thomas at USC, was released January 2011.
+Dr. Brown serves on the boards of Amazon.com, Corning Inc., and Varian Medical Systems.

 Teresa P. R. Caldeira